-Photo fx for iPhone review
+Photo fx for iPhone full review

 Maybe you find the iPhone’s built-in camera wanting.
 Or perhaps you just want a way to take the ordinary pictures that camera produces and turn them into something really special.
 In either case, Photo fx from The Tiffen Company is worth a look.

 The £1.79 image editor lets you apply many different filters and effects to your photos, giving them a professional look sure to impress.
 With 26 filters in five different filter groups, as well as the ability to crop and rotate, the possibilities are endless.

 When you first start Photo fx, you are presented with your photo albums where you can choose an existing photo to edit.
 Or, if you’re using the app on an iPhone, you can tap on the camera button to take a new photo.

 Once you’ve selected a photo, five filter categories appear at the bottom of the screen: Face FX, Outer Fx, Fun Fx, Classic FX and Wild FX.
 Within each of these categories, you can choose from several different filters, with a thumbnail preview available to see what it looks like with the filter applied to your photo.
 Tapping on one of these thumbnails will often bring up even more choices within the filter category.

 Once you have selected the one you would like to apply, you will see slider bars that allow you to adjust the settings of this particular filter as well as several different icons at the bottom of the screen such as: Cancel, Refresh, Crop and Rotate, Help, Save, and more.

 In the Options Menu, you can choose the maximum output size of your photo, ranging from 640 pixels to full size as well as the option to save the original photograph when editing a new picture.